dtenenba/bc_osc_example_shiny/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## CHPC's notes

+### Function overview

+* Uses CHPC's R (3.6.1) which has shiny installed
+* To run a webserver, use an openresty container running nginx
+* The script.sh that launches the OOD app creates a nginx config file and Shiny app launcher, then runs R with the launcher, followed by looking for the Unix socket created by the R's Shiny, thich then gets used by the nginx startup
+* The user shiny app path is specified in the job specs' input box

+Note that Shiny app can be also launched from the OOD's RStudio app by typing library('shiny') runApp("newdir") - where "newdir" is the directory where app.R resides